lolpatrol/Laroy_Radar/README.md

 Forcing traceability between a commit and a task/issue into workflow by prompting a user to choose an issue from a Trello board, adding GitHub-URL of the commit to the task/issue as a comment, and adding the task/issue-URL to the commit message.

+#### What next?

+- This traceability covers very little, maybe look into how to preserve traceability for other things, in other ways and how to determine the granularity of the traceability.